greenelab/xswap-manuscript/manuscript.md

     [ZietzMichael](https://twitter.com/ZietzMichael)<br>
   <small>
      Department of Physics & Astronomy, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America; Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America
-     · Funded by ['Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences', 'GBMF4552']
+     · Funded by ['Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences', 'the Gordon and Betty Moore Foundation (GBMF4552)']
   </small>

 + **Daniel S. Himmelstein**<br>